Why Context Engineering Matters More Than Model Capability

 Verification context answers: HOW do I know it's right?

-Quality criteria, test strategies, review checklists, acceptance tests, and known risks define this pillar.
+Quality criteria, test strategy, review checklists, acceptance tests, known risks.
 This is where current agents fail most dramatically.
-Without verification context, an agent can write code but cannot evaluate if the code is good—it can only check if it compiles.
+Without verification context, an agent can write code but cannot evaluate if the code is good - it can only check if it compiles and passes whatever tests already exist.
+It can't know that this team requires error-handling tests for any new endpoint, or that there's a known N+1 query risk in the data access layer that any change should be checked against.

 What Makes Context High-Impact?